How can we help?

 For IT Admins:

-• Launch and assign access reviews from the Security > Access Reviews tab
+• Launch and assign access review campaigns from Access Reviews page

-• Download and distribute completed access review reports for compliance purposes
+• Download and distribute completed campaign reports for compliance purposes

 For App Owners and Reviewers:

-• Receive email notifications when assigned to a review
+• Receive notifications when assigned to a review

 • Conduct the review directly in Torii using a clear, guided interface